 Everyone knows that when the weather outside is frightful, a fire is so delightful.
-But KFC just brought a whole new twist (or flavor?) to that toasty feeling.
+But KFC is putting a whole new twist (or flavor?) to that toasty feeling.

-“You’ll never settle for a boring, fire-scented fire again,” the chicken giant posted about its new invention.
+“You’ll never settle for a boring, fire-scented fire again,” the chicken giant said in 2018 when it first announced the logs.

 To make the new product, the fried chicken company teamed up with Enviro-log, a Yule log manufacturer that works with only recycled materials, to wrap logs in KFC-scented, fire-starting paper.
 Together, the log company and KFC imbued a limited supply of fire logs with the “mouth-watering aroma of Colonel Sanders’ secret recipe,” according to a KFC statement.

-According to Twitter, KFC fans are either pretty fired up or totally confused with the idea:
+Last year, KFC fans were either pretty fired up or totally confused about the idea:

 The general consensus is leaning toward disbelief and utter amazement.